AntonLueders/BDHM/README.md

  <a id="Disclaimer"></a>
 # Disclaimer

 Note that BDHM is **not** an ongoing software project with active support.
-Instead, it is part of the supporting information of [1] and reflects the state of the software used to obtain the corresponding numerical results.
+Instead, it is part of the supplemental information of [1] and reflects the state of the software used to obtain the corresponding numerical results.
 Hence, this program is not optimized for user accessibility but is grown with the needs of the underlying study.
 For any questions regarding [1] and the corresponding data, please contact the corresponding authors.

  <a id="Experiment"></a>
 # Additional folders independent of BDHM